New California lab seeks cure to deadly citrus disease

 “This disease is like nothing we have ever faced as plant pathologists,” he said.
 “We need all hands on deck.”

-Amid rows of leafy-green citrus trees in the campus’ collection, curator Tracy Kahn points to a small one covered with green pods that she said might hold a clue to developing disease-tolerant citrus.
+Amid rows of leafy-green trees in the campus’ citrus collection, curator Tracy Kahn points to a small one covered with green pods that she said might help develop disease-tolerant citrus.
 But there’s work to be done and not enough time available at a secure lab in Northern California to test new varieties against the disease, she said.

 “We have things now that we want to put in there, but it hasn’t been ready, until now,” she said.